kubernetes-sigs/maintainers/README.md

 ## Installation

-Run `make` to install Maintainers.
+Run `make` to install `maintainers`.
 Currently `make` will run the `hack/install-maintainers.sh` script.

 ## Usage

-Maintainers looks for OWNERS files in the repository where you run `maintainers`.
-In the example below, `maintainers` is running on the OWNERS files in the `kubernetes` repo.
+Unless there is a flag to specify the context (e.g., --repository-github, --yaml-file, --kubernetes-directory), Maintainers uses the directory where you run `maintainers` to provide the context for the results.

 ```bash
 [dims@dims-m1 20:58] ~/go/src/k8s.io/kubernetes ⟩ ../maintainers/maintainers help prune